GFNY is back in Colombia

 GFNY Villard-de-Lans this Sunday

-Race week activities will once again be hosted at Le Balcon de Villards, perched just above the town of Villard-de-Lans.
-The course promises a true test of endurance, highlighted by iconic climbs such as the Col de la Croix Perrin.
-The final ascent into Villard-de-Lans has been featured multiple times in the Tour de France, adding a layer of historical prestige to the event.
+Race week activities will once again be hosted at Le Balcon de Villards, overlooking the alpine town of Villard-de-Lans.
+The course promises a pure test of endurance, highlighted by iconic climbs such as the Col de la Croix Perrin.
+The final ascent into Villard-de-Lans has been featured multiple times in the Tour de France, adding historic prestige and placing riders on the same roads as cycling’s greatest champions.

 Website: villarddelans.gfny.com